 By statute, the Kentucky Board of Education is composed of 11 voting members appointed to four-year terms by the governor.
-The president of the Council on Postsecondary Education and the secretary of the Education and Workforce Development Cabinet are ex-officio, non-voting members, along with an active teacher and high school student as additional non-voting members.
+The president of the Council on Postsecondary Education is an ex-officio, non-voting member.
 The general powers and duties of the state board are assigned in KRS 156.070.
 They include managing and controlling schools and all programs operated in the schools, including interscholastic athletics, the Kentucky School for the Deaf, the Kentucky School for the Blind, and community education programs and services.

 While the state board performs certain direct administrative functions affecting local districts, its principal role is to adopt administrative regulations that carry out and provide the details of how legislation passed by the General Assembly will be implemented.
 Regulations are proposed by the state commissioner of education and then presented to the state board for consideration and adoption.
-Before presenting a regulation to the state board, the commissioner is required to submit all proposed regulations to the Local Superintendents Advisory Council (LSAC) for its review and input.
+Before presenting a regulation to the state board, the commissioner is required to submit all proposed regulations to the Local Superintendents Advisory Council for its review and input.
 The council consists of 11 local school superintendents appointed by the Legislative Research Commission, which comprises the joint leadership of the General Assembly.